nikodemus/foolang/README.md

 A Smalltalk-inspired object language that liberally cribs from Common Lisp, Erlang and Fortress.

-Like all new languages it has somewhat unrealistic aspirations:
+Like all new languages it has _somewhat_ unrealistic aspirations:

 - Elegance of Smalltalk.
-- Performace of C++.
+- Performance of C++.
 - Convenience of Python.
 - Fault tolerance of Erlang.
 - Extensibility of Common Lisp.